RFerrari7/Social-Media-Analytics/README.md

 * **topic_modeling.ipynb**: it includes a section for text representation to prepare the data for LDA, a section where LDA is performed and one in which we show the graphical results
 * **WordCloud_for_topic_modeling.ipnyb**: it contains just the WordClouds corresponding to the 7 topics obtained before

-All packages and libraries are loaded at the beginning of the code files.
+All packages and libraries are loaded at the beginning of the notebooks.
 In case they are not already installed, they can be installed using the standard procedure.